ApplianceFaults

 How to fix this safely

-1. Pause or stop the cycle, then switch the washing machine off and unplug it from the mains before any accessible checks.
+1. Pause the cycle, switch the washing machine off, and unplug it from the mains before any accessible checks.

-2. Check that the water tap feeding the washer is fully open and that other cold-water outlets have normal pressure.
+2. Check that the cold-water tap feeding the washer is fully open and that other nearby cold taps have normal pressure.

-4. If it is safe, visible, and accessible without removing panels, check the inlet filter area for obvious debris before reconnecting and testing again.
+4. If it is safe, visible, and accessible without removing panels, check the inlet filter area for obvious debris or limescale before reconnecting and testing again.

-5. Restart the washer once with a short programme only after the external water supply checks are complete; if E29 returns, stop using the machine and arrange an engineer.
+5. Run one short test only after the external water-supply checks are complete; if E29 returns, the machine still will not fill properly, or the symptoms look more like overflow, stop and arrange an engineer.

 Can I fix this myself?